 A small bell.
 Then the pill.
 Then the day.

-Gentle, scheduled pings that nudge — without scolding, beeping, or doom-spiralling.
+Gentle, scheduled Pings that nudge, without scolding, beeping, or doom-spiralling.

 8:00am.
 A soft chime, the colour of warm light, lands on your phone next to the toothbrush.
 Not an alarm.
 Not a notification storm.
 A nudge.